 A few downsides of EPOs are:

 You may also have a choice between a low or high deductible health plan.
-An HDHP has higher deductibles than other plans.
+Like the name suggests, HDHPs have higher deductibles than other plans.

-PPOs, HMOs, POSs, and EPOs can be HDHPs if their deductible and out-of-pocket maximum meet the annual IRS thresholds.
+PPOs, HMOs, POSs, and EPOs can be HDHPs if their annual deductibles and out-of-pocket maximums meet the annual IRS thresholds.

 Self-only coverage |